 Prep and organize

-- If using frozen grated cassava, thaw it overnight in the fridge or at room temperature.
+- If you're using frozen grated cassava, let it thaw overnight in the fridge or leave it out at room temperature.

 - Grease an 8x8 inch baking pan or dish.
-Use parchment paper if you'd like to pull out the entire cake and transfer it to a plate.
+You can line it with parchment paper if you want to easily lift the whole cake out and transfer it to a plate.

 Make the custard topping